 Whilst in Hawaii you must see a traditional luau.
-It’s a traditional Hawaiian party involving lots of dancing, eating and celebrating.
 A perfect way to connect with a small part of Hawaiian culture practised for hundreds of years.

 Even if you do nothing in Hawaii but soak up the sun, do at least go and see a traditional Hawaiian Luau.

 It’s an amazing spectacle of traditional entertainment, feasting and fun.
 Overall it’s just a great night out!

 Folks, if you’ve been following along on our recent trip to Hawaii and San Francisco, we’re now on day 10 of that itinerary.

 That day itself was a lazy stroll up and down Waikiki beach, watching the surfers and taking in the sites.
 Much less busy that the previous day’s fascinating Pearl Harbor day trip.

 For the evening though, we had pre-booked our Hawaiian Luau experience, the Waikiki Starlight Luau at the Hilton Hawaiian Village Waikiki Beach Resort.

 We chose that venue and experience in particular because it was an outdoor event, and also our other Luau choice where Glenn Medeiros performs at the Hale Koa Hotel, was only available to U.S. military and ex-military personnel.

 I did think about “borrowing” my Dad’s ex-U.K Royal Navy credentials to see if we could blag our way in but decided it would be much easier just to book the other recommended venue!

 Anyway I promised you some blurry photographs of that show and here they are!